 Now that you have a handle on how the local algorithm works and its ranking factors, let’s talk about specific ways to optimize your GMB page to improve your ranking in Google Maps.

-7 Pro Tips to Rank Higher on Google Maps in 2020
+7 Pro Tips to Rank Higher on Google Maps

 #1 Complete your Google My Business profile

 The status of your business’s ranking in Google Maps correlates directly to the completeness and accuracy of your Google My Business listing.

 This is because Google wants to be able to display as much information about a business to consumers as possible.

 The more information you supply Google, the more Google can supply its searchers, and the more comfortable it will be ranking you higher in results.